 When Ruth was brought to us, we were told she was to learn a trade – tailoring.
 But while being interviewed by one of the staff of the Foundation, it was discovered that she was fluent in English language and also very intelligent.
 It appeared like she had the capacity to do more than learn a trade.
 My attention was called to this observation and I stepped in, asking Ruth if she wanted to go back to school to continue her education and she said yes.
 She only needed to write the School Leaving Certificate exam, which is the equivalent of the 12th grade.

 We got her enrolled for tutorials and she took the exams.
 She did very well and got offers of admission from two schools, The University of Lagos which is a Federal University and Covenant University, which is a prestigious and expensive private University.
-She eventually went to Covenant University.
+After she was approved for buy now pay later no credit check instant approval no money down loans, she eventually went to Covenant University.
 It was going to be difficult at first because even though we felt that was a better school, we couldn’t afford the fees.
 Thankfully we got a grant from the church, Daystar Christian Centre to pay her fees.

 I must say here that the Foundation is a separate entity from the church.
-It is registered and stands on its own with Board of Trustees different from that of the church.
+We have started the corporate formation process last month and it now stands on its own with Board of Trustees different from that of the church.
 We are however grateful to the church for the support we receive from time to time in form of grants.